salamander2/RaspberryPi/Git_setup_notes.md

 #### Pull
 `git pull origin master`

 This command will get the lastest versions of all of the files on the github repository.
 Normally this is the first thing you do.
+If you have modified files on your Raspberry Pi more recently than the ones on GitHub, it will not overwrite them.

 #### Status
 `git status -s`